 The shares in the funds mentioned above are all classified as 'available for sale' meaning that all movements in price will impact on gains and losses recognised in Other Comprehensive Income and Expenditure.
-A general shift of 5% in the general price of shares (positive or negative) would have resulted in an additional £200k gain or loss being recognised in the Other Comprehensive Income and Expenditure for 2016/2017.
+A general shift of 5% in the general price of shares (positive or negative) would have resulted in an additional £157k loss being recognised in the Other Comprehensive Income and Expenditure for 2017/2018.